OUR PEARLS ARE INTRINSICALLY SUSTAINABLE

 2017 MAGNA Award: Travelling exhibition – Lustre: Pearling and Australia National Tour

 Take 3 for the Sea

 Plastic pollution is killing wildlife, devastating oceans and threatening the health of our planet.
-Plastic represents a disconnection.
-It’s a material designed to last forever that we often use only once.
-Poorly managed plastic leaks into the sea.
-The ocean is downhill from everywhere.
+Plastic represents a disconnection because it’s a material designed to last forever but is often used only once.
+Poorly managed plastic disposal leaks into the sea. as the ocean is downhill from everywhere.

 Through education that inspires participation, Take 3 is building a global movement of people who are connected to the planet.

-Broken Bay Pearl Farm regularly participates in Take 3 events such as the CEO Clean up which helps raise funds for Take 3 to deliver vital education programs in schools, surf clubs and communities around Australia.
+Broken Bay Pearl Farm regularly participates in Take 3 events such as the CEO Clean up which helps raise funds to deliver vital education programs in schools, surf clubs and communities around Australia.

 Take 3 pieces of rubbish with you when you leave the beach, waterway or … anywhere, and you have made a difference.